ryan-mcclue/musings/tower-of-knowledge.md

 e.g. publish object files

 Copyleft (GPL) enforces the developers usage of the code.
-So, any derivative software must release whole project as GPL, i.e infects your software Subsequently encounter more licensing restrictions.
+So, any derivative software must release whole project as GPL, i.e infects your software (and restricts choice of libraries to GPL)

-Creative commons is a set of licenses that make explicit requirements for users, e.g. CC BY-NC, CC BY-SA, etc.?
+Subsequently encounter more licensing restrictions.

+Creative commons licenses are composed of various attributes.
+The default is attribution.
+Other elements are optional and can be combined together, e.g no derivative, no financial, must share under same license.

 Public domain means no license, so could claim as yours

+## Bootstrap
+UEFI (interface between firmware and system; essentially interface to boot into things) ACPI (data format to convey firmware information) the ESP will have EGI entries that point to a UUID of where to boot one of these will be grub binary like shimx64.efi

+## Formats
+fat for esp (because FAT simple, open and supported virtually everywhere) vfat is driver (typically for fat32)

+ext4 for system (supports larger file sizes)
+(ntfs microsoft proprietary)
+most filesystems will use a self-balancing tree to index files

 ## Unix
 Ubuntu distro as compared to debian more user friendly.
-For example, automatically includes proprietary drivers like WiFi, has PPAs to allow installation of 3rd party applications.
+For example, automatically includes proprietary drivers like WiFi, has PPAs to allow installation of 3rd party applications, and install procedure just works.
-Main annoyance with Ubuntu is frequent update release schedule
+Also updates more regularly than Debian and provides LTS, so know regular backports provided

+Xfce as default Ubuntu GNOME had bug with multiple keyboards.
+Furthermore, Xfce codebase was readable when inspecting X11 code.
+In addition, Xfce automatically provided GUI shortcut creation

 Linux DRM (direct rendering manager) -> X11 (display server) -> xfce (desktop environment)
 Linux ALSA (advanced linux sound architecture) -> pulseaudio (sound server)

-Terminal type writer something you should ask your grandfather about

-KVM (kernel-based virutal machine) kernel based virtual machine allows linux kernel to act as hypervisor ∴ type 1 hypervisor (virtualbox type 2, i.e. run atop an OS) Often see with KVM/QEMU (virt-manager)
+A premptive scheduler will swap processes based on specific criteria.
+Round-robin means each process will run for a designated time slice CFS is a premptive round-robin scheduler.
+Time slices are dynamic, computed like `((1/N) * (niceness))` Processes are managed using a RB-Tree.
+Therefore, cost of launching a process or a context switch is logarithmic

 System level refers to inbetween kernel and userspace, e.g. network manager Systemd is a collection of system binaries, e.g. udev